distribworks/dkron/website/content/basics/getting-started.md

 **Be sure you have opened this ports (or the ones that you configured) in your firewall or AWS security groups.**

 By default dkron will try to use a local etcd server running in the same machine and in the default port.
-You can specify the store by setting the `backend` and `backend-machines` flag in the config file, env variables or as a command line flag.
+A different store can be specified setting `backend` and `backend-machines` flag in the config file, env variables or as a command line flag.

-To start a Dkron server instance just run:
+To start a Dkron server instance:

 ```
 dkron agent --server